nodejs/nodejs.dev/src/documentation/0048-node-module-os/index.md

 ---
-title: 'The Node os module'
+title: 'The Node.js os module'
 description: 'The os module of Node.js provides useful functions to interact with underlying system'
 author: flaviocopes
 ---